compuphase/makedepend/readme.md

 this example, **makedepend** handles the `-D` and `-I` options in `CFLAGS` but silently ignores the `-Wall` option.

-By default, **makedepend** writes its output to a file called `makefile` (on operating systems with case-sensitive filenames, it tries both `makefile` and `Makefile`).
+By default, **makedepend** writes its output to a file called `Makefile` (on operating systems with case-sensitive filenames, it tries both `Makefile` and `makefile`).
 If it finds it, it appends the generated dependencies to that makefile.
 Following the above example, the output of running `make depend` might
 become: